 Symptoms of PPD in Men

 The symptoms must be present for more than two weeks.
-They can occur any time from four weeks after birth up to a full year afterward.
+They can occur from four weeks after birth to a full year afterward.
 The symptoms cause significant stress or challenges in normal social, occupational, or other areas of functioning.
 Symptoms can include:

 - Depressed or low mood, sadness, tearfulness, and/or hopelessness that occurs for most of the day (and happens nearly every day).